Bali Right Now

 HIGH RISKTrigger:Rental staff demand cash for scratches after you return the scooter

-Some rental shops blame travellers for existing damage and demand inflated repair payments, sometimes Rp500,000 to Rp3,000,000 ($30-185).
-In worse cases, owners reclaim the bike with spare keys and accuse you of losing it.
+Some rental shops blame travellers for existing damage and demand inflated repair payments, often Rp500,000 to Rp3,000,000 ($30-185).
+In worse cases, owners use spare keys to reclaim the scooter and accuse you of theft or negligence.

 How to avoid: Photograph every panel, scratch, tire, and fuel gauge before leaving.
 Never hand over your passport as collateral if the shop insists.